AIG-ist-tugraz/WipeOutR/README.md

 $ chmod u+x run.sh
 ```

-2. Run the script by prefixing it with ```./```:
+2. Run the script by prefixing it with "`./` ":

 ```
 $ ./run.sh
 ```

-### Get your own copy to run offline
+### Get your copy to run offline

-#### Get the Maven dependencies from GitHub package repository
+#### Get the Maven dependencies from the GitHub package repository

-Some part of our implementation depends on our [CA-CDR library](https://github.com/manleviet/CA-CDR-V2).
+Our implementation depends on our [CA-CDR library](https://github.com/manleviet/CA-CDR-V2).
 Thus, after cloning the source code into your system,
-you need to add the below script in the *settings.xml* file to download the dependencies from GitHub package repository.
+you need to add the below script in the *settings.xml* file to download the dependencies from the GitHub package repository.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>